algorand/pyteal/docs/index.rst

 PyTeal provides high level, functional programming style abstactions over TEAL and does type checking at construction time.

+The :doc:`User Guide </data_type>` describes many useful features in PyTeal, and the complete documentation for every expression and operation can be found in the :doc:`PyTeal Package API documentation </api>`.

 PyTeal **hasn't been security audited**.
 Use it at your own risk.

 .. toctree::